 What to do about it

 Your plant will then naturally start to de-etiolate.
 It's easier for younger plants to do this than older plants, so be patient if you don't notice results right away and make sure to also keep an eye on your plant's overall health.
-Etiolation can leave adult plants more susceptible to pest infestations and / or plant diseases, so it can take a bit of time and care to nurse them back to normal health.
-With enough light, the plant will start to be able to photosynthesize correctly again, and so you'll notice it starts to become green in color once more.
+Etiolation can leave adult plants more susceptible to pest infestations and / or plant diseases, so it can take a bit of time and care to nurse them back to a normal state.
+With enough light, the plant will be able to photosynthesize correctly again, and you'll notice it starts to become green in color once more.
 However, it should be noted that plant parts that have already been affected by etiolation won't recover.